Tutorial 2: The RFDC Interface

 KatcpRequestFail if KatcpTransport encounters an error

 To program a PLL we provide the target PLL type and the name of the configuration file to use.
 Optionally, we can upload a file for later use.
 With upload set to False this indicates that the target file already exists on the remote processor for PLL programming.
-As the current CASPER supported RFSoC platforms use various TI LMX/LMX chips as part of the RFPLL clocking infrastructure the progpll() method is able to parse any hexdump export of a TI TICS Pro file (the .txt formatted file).
+As the current CASPER supported RFSoC platforms use various TI LMX/LMK chips as part of the RFPLL clocking infrastructure, the progpll() method is able to parse any hexdump export of a TI TICS Pro file (the .txt formatted file).

-show_clk_files() will return a list of the available clock files that are available for reuse; The distributed CASPER image for each platform provides the clock files needed for this tutorial.
+show_clk_files() will return a list of the available clock files that are available for reuse; the distributed CASPER image for each platform provides the clock files needed for this tutorial.
 We use those clock files with progpll() to initialize the sample clock and finish the RFDC power-on sequence state machine.
 Follow the code relevant for your selected target (make sure to have reviewed your platforms [page](./readme.md#platforms) for any required setup):

 # clock files for different platforms